Mischa Martin

 Q: Is what you’re doing now what you always pictured you would do?

-A: I have always known that I wanted to serve and make a difference.
-As a granddaughter of missionaries and a daughter to an elementary school teacher, I witnessed my role models serving and making a difference in their communities.
-I did not know that my path would lead to working in the child welfare system, but I knew that I wanted to serve and help children.
+A: I always knew I wanted to serve and make a difference.
+As a granddaughter of missionaries and a daughter of an elementary school teacher, I witnessed my role models serving and making a difference in their communities.
+I did not know my path would lead to working in the child welfare system, but I knew I wanted to serve and help children.

 Q: What do you see as the greatest challenges for women in your chosen industry?
 What are the greatest opportunities?